Historically, the City Clerk has played a dual role as the Clerk of the City Council and the Clerk of the City of Tahlequah.

 Open Records Request

-To ensure and facilitate the public’s right of access to and review of government records so they may efficiently and intelligently exercise their inherent political power, DeAnna Hammons provides access to City records through the Oklahoma Open Records Act.
+To ensure and facilitate the public’s right of access to and review of government records so they may efficiently and intelligently exercise their inherent political power, Whitney Shaw provides access to City records through the Oklahoma Open Records Act.

 Proclamations are ceremonial documents issued at the discretion of the Mayor.
 They provide an opportunity for the Mayor to recognize exceptional events, organizations, and people and to increase public awareness of issues having community-wide significance to the City of Tahlequah.